TediusTimmy/BC-DeciCalc/README.md

 * Libraries saved in the spreadsheet have all comments and formatting stripped from them.
 * The save file format maintains a backwards-compatible HTML format that can be viewed with a web browser (albeit, the table is transposed).
 If no libraries are loaded and all columns are default width, then the spreadsheet is forwards-compatible.

+November 2023: I have implemented features that are well beyond anything that I wanted out of this.
+It has taken on a life of its own, and is probably more capable than I even intended it to be.
+I hope you find it useful, but I intend no more major changes (must ... say ...
+NO ... to ...
+LAMBDA).

 Limitations
 -----------